Matrix (protocol): Olm encryption

+Outbound group session keys are needed for initiating new Megolm sessions for group chats.
+In addition, cross-signing-keys are used to verify the overall identity of the user and their device(s).
+When enabling a secure backup, all those keys are encrypted using a strong passphrase or a randomly generated recovery key.
+This ensures that even a person who has access to the backup of the keys could not decrypt messages, guaranteeing full E2EE.

+Under MSC2883 Matrix plans implementation of MLS for group chats encryption.

 Bridges

 Matrix supports bridging messages from different chat applications into Matrix rooms.
 These bridges are programs that run on the server and communicate with the non-Matrix servers.
 Bridges can either be acting as puppets or relays, where in the former the individual user's account is visibly posting the messages, and in the latter a bot posts the messages for non-puppeteered user accounts.

 Currently there are official bridges for: